UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: UKnow

-Instead of utilizing intricate annotation files (\textit{e.g.}, \cref{fig:event}) as inputs, the proposed conversion pipeline is primarily designed to accommodate common image-text pair annotations expressed in the format of \textit{``[image description] \textbackslash t ./xxx.jpg \textbackslash n''}), as the fundamental input.
-This design allows \method to automatically construct a new dataset from an existing image-text pair dataset, such as LAION-5B~\cite{schuhmann2022laion}.
+Furthermore, in addition to utilizing intricate annotation files (\textit{e.g.}, Fig.~\ref{fig:event}) as inputs mentioned above, another major advantage of the proposed conversion pipeline is its ability to accommodate common image-text pair annotations expressed in the format of \textit{``[image description] \textbackslash t ./xxx.jpg \textbackslash n''}), as the fundamental input.
+This design allows \method to automatically construct a new dataset with more useful information from an existing image-text pair dataset.
+Taking LAION-5B~\cite{schuhmann2022laion} as an example, which solely comprises pairs of images and text, our pipeline can extract more features from them like objects, and thus expand LAION-5B into a larger and more practical dataset.
 However, given the absence of high-level event logic, this type of input does not lend itself to the creation of [$L_1.*$] nodes and event-related edges.
-The partitioning of our dataset is presented in \cref{tab:2}, with all partitions being randomly sampled.